AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Issues Corrected in Release 6.6**

-- **AVX-18803** - Unable to Detach External Device Connection from Transit due to Exception Error.
+- **AVX-18803** - Unable to detach external device connection from Transit due to Exception Error.
 - **AVX-18845** - Exception is seen while "adding/deleting" routes on Stand-Alone CloudN.
 - **AVX-18876** - For BGP connections associated with domain, seen routes learned got re-advertised back to same connection when these BGP routes are in BestDB.
 - **AVX-18878** - Sessions may be prevented from getting immediately logged out after certain API calls in the RNE.